brianryer/portfolio/index.md

-# Hello
+# Hello, I'm Brian Ryer

-I'm Brian Ryer, a technical writer, content manager, and information designer.
+Technical writer, content manager, and information designer.

 Continue reading here to learn a little about my understanding of technical communication.
 You can also read more [about me ](/about.md)or reach out directly via email [contact@brianryer.com](mailto:contact@brianryer.com) or voice +1&nbsp;(503)&nbsp;272&#8209;1842).